SAP-samples/btp-kyma-multitenant-extension/documentation/explore/db-service/README.md

 For most entities, we use a generated long value as primary key.
 The only exception is the entity Franchise, where the primary key is the business partner id coming from the SAP S/4HANA system.

-## Schemas Operations during Onboarding/Offboarding
+## Schemas Operations During Onboarding/Offboarding

 We implement multitenancy for database operations with a separate schema approach.
 See [Hibernate Multitenancy](https://docs.jboss.org/hibernate/orm/5.4/userguide/html_single/Hibernate_User_Guide.html#multitenacy) for details.

 A tenant is added during the subaccount onboarding and deleted during the offboarding.
 The creation of schemas during the onboarding consists of the following steps:
 1. DB Service is called from the broker with new tenant id and subdomain as parameters.
 2. Check if tenant/subdomain already exits.
 3. New DB user is created with a `create user` SQL query.
 For SAP HANA this means that also a new database schema with the same name is created and will be automatically used if this user logs on.
 The new database schema name is the provided subdomain in upper case letters.
 We have decided to use the subdomain instead of the tenant id as schema name because such a string (for example, `420f7362-184e-4907-97bf-289c22906084`) is too long as schema name of an SAP HANA database.
 4. A new entry is created in the table `TENANT` of EFADMIN schema with tenant ID, subdomain, and database schema name.
 This table will be used later on by each request to provide the mapping between tenant ID and schema name.